Get E-Book

 rl.close();

-}rl.question() writes the prompt to stdout, waits for one line, and resolves with the string.
-Closing the interface in finally releases readline's ref on stdin even if prompt handling throws.
+rl.question() writes the prompt, waits for one line, and resolves with the answer.
+Closing the interface in finally is the safe habit.
+It releases readline's hold on stdin even if the prompt code throws.

 Raw mode

-When stdin is attached to a terminal, it can also switch into raw mode:
+When stdin is connected to a terminal, Node can put it into raw mode.

 if (!process.stdin.isTTY) process.exit(1);